pylint-dev/pylint/doc/user_guide/checkers/features.rst

 Method Args checker Messages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
+:positional-only-arguments-expected (E3102): *%s() got some positional-only arguments passed as keyword arguments: %s* Emitted when positional-only arguments have been passed as keyword arguments.
+  Remove the keywords for the affected arguments in the function call.
+This message can't be emitted when using Python < 3.8.
 :missing-timeout (W3101): *Missing timeout argument for method '%s' can cause your program to hang indefinitely* Used when a method needs a 'timeout' parameter in order to avoid waiting for a long time.
 If no timeout is specified explicitly the default value is used.